Four goals from captain Calverley as Chilliwack beats Ottawa at RBC Cup - BC Local News

 Ottawa directed seven pucks on net in the opening 20 and one of them evaded Chiefs netminder Daniel Chenard.

-It was a tough play for the young goalie, with Ottawa’s Gabriel Morin making a straight line to the blue paint and getting his stick on a centering pass/shot from teammate Devon Daniel, who fired the puck on net from the right-wing wall.
+It was a tough play for the young goalie, with Ottawa’s Gabriel Morin crashing the crease and getting his stick on a centering pass/shot from teammate Devon Daniel, who fired the puck on net from the right-wing wall.

 The Senators doubled their lead 3:05 into period two on a goal by Nick Lalonde.